avinetworks/owasp-crs-technical-discussion/language-draft.md

 ### Rules ###

 So a rule is more or less the same as an `if/then/else` construct with some meta data attached.

-The `conditions
+We have to distinguish 2 different conditions here.
+One are preconditions which need to be met to trigger the rule.
+For example, we only want to trigger the rule when we have a given content type header.

+This can be done either by an explicit `if/then/else` around the rule or we can add a `precondition` part to the rule.
+The second solution is probably nicer to read.

+The second condition is the check for the actual attack.
+Note that whenever you are setting exclusion for rules (remove-variable-from-rule), you are removing the variables from this second part.

+The action block does usually contain

 ```.yaml
 - rule: